stevavoliajvar/stop_cloudflare/INSTRUCTION.md

 3. Click `test` for detailed scan.

-4. If you got `---Finish---`, the domain _might_ stopped using Cloudflare.
+4. If you got `--- Finish ---`, the domain _might_ stopped using Cloudflare.

 We'll _investigate_ and remove it _if_ it is true.<br>
 You may prioritize your review request by contacting us if you are in a hurry.